JeansPanT/BlinkMe/README.md

 # IMCA 6th SEM - Minor Project

 ## Project Overview
-**BlinkME** is a full-stack messaging application that replicates the core functionalities of WhatsApp where each user can create their profile including their profile picture, status and bio.
+**BlinkME** is a full-stack end-to-end encrypted messaging application that replicates the core functionalities of WhatsApp where each user can create their profile including their profile picture, status and bio.
 It supports real-time one-to-one and group messaging, media sharing via relative URLs.
 The project leverages both HTTP and WebSocket (STOMP) protocols to provide a robust, secure, and interactive chat experience.

 ## Features
 - **Authentication Using jwt**